dougtoppin/presentation-aws-cloudformation/PITCHME.md

 +++

-Creating CloudWatch dashboards when creating/deploying a service to the cluster
+Creating CloudWatch dashboards when creating/deploying a service to the cluster as a part of the service template

 ---

 ### Syntax

-- yaml or json
+- yaml or json (note that yaml can have comments)
 - template contains
   - parameters - things passed in or defaulted
   - conditions - things to evaluate and set